Informative Path Planning with Guaranteed Estimation Uncertainty: Conclusion

 To make the problem tractable, we fit a GP to available prior information and construct \emph{binary coverage maps} by thresholding kernel-induced covariance, reducing the global variance requirement to a discrete coverage problem over evaluation points.
 This reduction enables efficient planning with guarantees: \textsc{GreedyCover} yields a near-optimal approximation for selecting sensing locations, while \textsc{GCBCover} balances marginal coverage gain against marginal path length to obtain near-optimal solutions under a strict distance budget.
 Unlike geometric sweep patterns, both methods adapt sampling to the learned correlation structure.

-The approach supports \emph{non-stationary} fields via non-stationary kernels, concentrating measurements in high-variation regions while avoiding redundant sampling in smooth, predictable areas, and it naturally extends to \emph{non-convex} domains with obstacles.
-Experiments on SRTM topography show that \textsc{GreedyCover} and \textsc{GCBCover} satisfy the maximum-variance constraint while reducing measurements and travel distance relative to a coverage-guaranteed baseline.
-We also demonstrated \textsc{GreedyCover} in field trials with bathymetry-mapping autonomous surface and underwater vehicles, establishing real-world feasibility.
+Our approach leverages \emph{non-stationary} kernels to adaptively sample complex fields, concentrating efforts in high-variation regions while avoiding redundancy in predictable areas.
+The approach naturally extends to \emph{non-convex} domains containing obstacles.
+Benchmarks on SRTM topography confirm that \textsc{GreedyCover} and \textsc{GCBCover} outperform existing IPP baselines—including those with and without formal uncertainty guarantees—by satisfying uncertainty constraints while minimizing both number of sensing locations and travel distance.
+Finally, field trials using autonomous surface and underwater vehicles for bathymetry mapping validate the real-world feasibility and robustness of our methods.